Damar Hamlin improving after collapsing, going into cardiac arrest - NewsBreak

 CINCINNATI (WIVB) — Monday night’s Bills game against the Cincinnati Bengals was called off for the remainder of the night after Bills safety Damar Hamlin was taken off of the field in an ambulance following a hit on Cincinnati Bengals wide receiver Tee Higgins in the first quarter of Monday night’s game.

-According to a statement from the NFL on Tuesday, Hamlin, 24, is in critical condition at a local hospital.
+According to a statement from the NFL, Hamlin, 24, is in critical condition at a local hospital.
 He had gone into cardiac arrest during the game.

 The Buffalo Bills also released a statement.